International Study & External Programs

 - The host institution will send the signed agreement to Emerson’s Financial Aid office.

 - It is your responsibility to ensure that this agreement has been sent to the Financial Aid Office.
+Please note that institutional aid is not portable to a non-Emerson program.

 - If your enrollment plans change, please send an email from your ECmail account to email@example.com.